Looking for student discounts at your favourite department stores? We have the latest discount codes, deals and offers to help students save money.

 Whilst high street retailers tend to limit their sales events to certain times of the year to reduce the full price, department stores often host flash sales across bank holiday weekends or around occasions others wouldn’t (i.e. Valentine’s Day).
 These don’t just include percentage-off offers, but also loyalty rewards and stacked discount codes.
 Compare these offers to what brands themselves are offering and see if you can find a bargain!

-Department store sales are often promoted in advance to store card holders, but don’t bother signing up – instead keep an eye on social media groups and pages for notice without the price tag and credit rating hit attached.
-And if you show your NUS Extra card you can get 5% or even get 20% off and save money.
+Department store sales are often promoted in advance to store cardholders, but don’t bother signing up – instead keep an eye on social media groups and pages for notice without the price tag and credit rating hit attached.
+And if you show your NUS Extra card you can get 5% or even get 20% off with student discounts and save money.